zmaril/d3.js-boilerplate/readme.md

   time._
 * Add in more branches.
-Ideas: rickshaw, cubism, MathJax - Interactive graphics with Latex annotations, crossfilter - How to throw around millions of data points, backbone - Simple example showing how to integrate d3 and backbone to create linkable graphics, graphene - Customizing graphene, dashboard - Single page website layout with bootstrap, investigator - A bootstrap backed website that builds on rickshaw, jquery-ui, underscore, and backbone to provide a jumping off point for designing your own data investigator.
+Ideas: rickshaw, cubism, MathJax - Interactive graphics with Latex annotations, crossfilter - How to throw around millions of data points, graphene - Customizing graphene, investigator - A bootstrap backed website that builds on rickshaw, jquery-ui, underscore, and backbone to provide a jumping off point for designing your own data investigator.
-* Get a website set up to view all this all pretty like.
+* Get a better website set up to view all this all pretty like.
 Use [sandcastle](https://github.com/Khan/sandcastle).

 Check each branch for more specific items.